(866) 615-9507

 • Review and Understand Your Policy Terms: Carefully read your long-term disability policy, paying attention to offset provisions, repayment conditions, and any clauses related to other income sources.

-• Keep Accurate Documentation: Maintain detailed records of your communications with your insurer, payments received, and any other relevant documentation.
+• Keep Accurate Documentation: Maintain detailed records of your communications with your insurer, payments received, and other relevant documentation.
 Accurate record-keeping helps you track your benefits and identify potential overpayments.

 • Consult a Legal or Financial Professional: If you’re uncertain about your obligations, consulting a disability lawyer or financial advisor can provide valuable guidance.
 Capitan Law can help you understand your policy, avoid common pitfalls, and protect your rights.